 Generation 2 Vehicles: • 2013-2015 Audi Q7 models • 2014-2016 Audi A6, A7, A8, A8L, Q5 models

 The ECR for Generation 2.1 SUVs requires both software and hardware updates, which will take approximately three hours to complete.
-The recall for this repair is available at authorized dealerships for the Audi Q7 (Model Years 2013 – 2015), and affected owners and lessees are being notified by mail.
+The recall for this repair is available at authorized dealerships for the Audi Q7 (Model Years 2013 – 2015).

 Volkswagen Group has submitted proposed emissions modifications for 3.0L V6 TDI vehicles with Generation 1 engines to U.S. regulators and is working to secure approval as quickly as possible.